Can a Breakdown of Hawking Evaporation Open a New Mass Window for Primordial Black Holes as Dark Matter?: Constraints from BBN and the CMB

-The new parameter, $\delta$, sets how quickly the transition takes place between the two phases, and in the limit of $\delta \rightarrow 0$, we recover the step-like behavior described in Eq.~\eqref{eq:stepMB}.
-For $M \gg q \,M_{i} \,(1+\delta/2)$, the evaporation rate reduces to semi-classical prediction, while at $M \ll q \,M_{i} \,(1+\delta/2)$, the evaporation rate reduces to the behavior predicted in the memory-burdened phase.
-In Fig.~\ref{fig:dmdt}, we compare the step-like evaporation rate to that of our continuous parameterization, for several choices of $q$ and $\delta$, and for the case of a black hole with an initial mass of $M_{i} = 10^{6}\,\mathrm{g}$ (corresponding to a semi-classical evaporation time of $t_{\rm evap} \sim 4\times 10^{-10}\,\mathrm{s}$).
-Note that the evaporation rate in the $M \ll M_i$ regime is sensitive to the value of $q$, as follows from Eq.~\eqref{eq:MB}. \textit{\textbf{Constraints from BBN and the CMB}} -- Black holes which transition continuously between their semi-classical and memory-burdened phases remain in this transitory phase for quite some time, during which they produce significant fluxes of Hawking radiation.
+Black holes which transition continuously between their semi-classical and memory-burdened phases remain in this transitory phase for quite some time, during which they produce significant fluxes of Hawking radiation.
 This is illustrated in Fig.~\ref{fig:time_profs}, where we plot the time profile of the Hawking radiation from a black hole with an initial mass of $M_{i} = 10^{6}\,\mathrm{g}$.
 In the semi-classical approximation, the black hole disappears entirely after $\sim 4 \times 10^{-10}\,{\rm s}$, and thus has no impact on the primordial light element abundances or on the CMB.
 In the step-like memory burden approximation, Hawking evaporation is constant and entirely negligible between $10^{-10}\,{\rm s}$ and $10^{30}\,{\rm s}$, again consistent with all data.
 If there is a continuous transition between these phases, however, a significant flux of Hawking radiation will be produced throughout this window, allowing us to place stringent constraints on PBHs in this mass range.

 The injection of energetic particles in the era between recombination and reionization can heat and ionize neutral hydrogen, thereby altering the thermal history of the Universe.
 This, in turn, can impact the measured characteristics of the CMB, including its spectral shape and distribution of temperature anisotropies~\cite{Padmanabhan:2005es, Slatyer:2009yq, Chluba:2011hw}.
 Similarly, the injection of energetic particles during BBN can alter the primordial proton-to-neutron ratio in way that increases the resulting helium abundance.
 Such energy injection can also break apart helium nuclei and create deuterium, through the processes of photodissociation and hadrodissociation~\cite{Jedamzik:2009uy, Carr:2009jm, Pospelov:2010hj}.